sdl002/Plotting_Intro_R/README.md

 ggplot2 is an R package that allows for customizable data visualization.
 It is part of the tidyverse package suite and is a very well maintained and continuously updated package. https://ggplot2.tidyverse.org/

 To use ggplot2, you will need to have access to `R`, and I recommend following along with `RStudio`.
-You can use a local installation, a server installation, or prefereably you can follow along using the docker image built by the dockerfile found here.
+You can use a local installation, a server installation (https://igm-rstudio.crii.org/).

 To install ggplot2 you can do the following: